Braveoneone/LintCustomisation/README.md

 **Author:** Yiyi Wang
 *(Please indicate the source code when forwarding)*

 This project implements a custom Lint Detector Generator.
+In large-scale software development projects, this tool successfully achieved automated scanning of Java class names, function names, and illegal calling statements.
+Additionally, a batch Lint rule generation script was written, significantly enhancing the efficiency of the development team's code standard review.

 ## File Descriptions